This week’s Newsletter explores urban farms.

 New Orleans may not be known for its healthy food habits, but thats about to change.

-April 22, 2011 An abandoned apple orchard, originally planted in 1911 by University of Minnesota (Duluth) horticulturists, was discovered nestled behind pine trees.
-“The last known map of the orchard, with records that identified trees by variety, was drawn in 1948.
-By the 1970s the orchard was abandoned.
-But a new generation of apple fanciers, [...]
+An abandoned apple orchard, originally planted in 1911 by University of Minnesota (Duluth) horticulturists, was found nestled behind pine trees.

 February 11, 2011 The TED talks have garnered a following and popularity throughout the world – many folks like to listen to passionate thinkers and doers who are on the cutting edge in their field, whether it be design, science, technology, global issues…they are “riveting talks by remarkable people.”
 These talks have inspired other communities […]